wihbit/blackjack_project/README.md

 - `gym` is a python library that contains many prebuilt environments, including one for Blackjack, for performing reinforcement learning, but also provides an API for design custom environments.
 - `gym` was originally created by OpenAI, but OpenAI shifted focus away from it and stopped maintaining it.
 The Farama Foundation created a fork of it, `gymnasium`, to continue improving and maintaining the project. `gym` and `gymnasium` are mostly identical, with gymnasium being backward-compatible, and having a few improvements and bug fixes.

+## Agent Training Results
+- Through playing 25,000 simulated games, the bot started with an average reward of about -0.5 and quickly raised that to -0.2 over the first 5,000 games that it played.
+- It's important to note that the nature of Blackjack is that it is heavily based on luck, and that strategy is mostly centered around trying to lose less often.
+So while a reward rate of -0.2 indeed indicates losing more than winning, this isn't far off from the performance of a human blackjack player. [playtoday.co](https://playtoday.co/blog/blackjack-odds/#:~:text=It's%20played%20with%20eight%20decks,in%20classic%20blackjack%20is%204.75%25.) reports that the typical odds for a player in Blackjack is 42.22%, which would be roughly equivalent to a reward rate of -0.15.

 ## Application
 - After training a bot to play Blackjack, we developed functions to create an application that is a playable version of Blackjack, in which a human player can play against the dealer, and the trained bot.
 - `gradio` was used to create a user interface for interacting with the application.